AlfishSoftware/godot-files-vscode/README.md

 > 🥺 Please help development by [donating to the crowdfunding goal][donate] so I can resume work here on new features!
 > 🔑 With a donation, you can **unlock early access and other rewards**!
 More info below.

+*All screenshots use the [Semanticolors Dark][donate] color theme, available for both VSCode and Godot for a consistent experience.*

 ![Showcasing various features, like GDShader errors, hovering, navigating and documentation pages](docs/showcase-all.png "* Features showcased here include those restricted to early access.")

 This is not meant to fully replace the official [godot-tools] extension, but to improve on its supported files.
 This plugin is designed so it can work alongside it, but it's completely independent.
 If you're using GDScript, you'll likely want to install godot-tools too; if not, just this one is enough.